island-is/island.is/apps/system-e2e/README.md

   - This would show you commands how to start the mocking for `service-portal` and `api`.
 Replace with the services you want to test.
 - In the output you will see a docker output it will look something like this: `docker run -it --rm -p ...` copy that line and run in a new terminal window.
 Now your Mountebank impostor should be running.
 - Now start your services, but make sure your services ports have been replaced by the ports provided by Mountebank.
 In this examples case that would be `XROAD_BASE_PATH=http://localhost:9388 yarn start api`
-- Run the test with Playwright and you should see your mocked data replace the API's data.
+- Run the test with Playwright and you should see your mocked data replace the APIs data.

 # 🙋 Troubleshooting/FAQ